Why did you decide to apply for the Earthwatch Student Challenge Program?

 What are you working on now?
 Where do you see yourself in ten years?

-One project that I have been working quite closely with, that is our Scientist for a day program which is a partnership between HSBC, Earthwatch, and the Blue Carbon Lab at Deakin University.
+One project that I have been working quite closely with is our Scientist for a day program, a partnership between HSBC, Earthwatch, and the Blue Carbon Lab at Deakin University.
 This program is a corporate expedition which invites employees from HSBC offices in Melbourne, Sydney, and Auckland to collect data alongside Dr Peter Macreadie and his team at Blue Carbon Lab to understand and measure the value of coastal wetlands as sinks for carbon, helping us mitigate climate change.
-Working so closely on one project has also meant that I was lucky enough to tag along on one of the expeditions and watch how all our hard work unfolded, while also getting the chance to be involved in some fun field work.
+Working so closely on one project has also meant that I was lucky enough to tag along on one of the expeditions and watch how all our hard work unfolded while also getting the chance to be involved in some fun fieldwork.

 Well, with how I’m tracking at Earthwatch, in 10 years I think I'll be CEO… just kidding; I’m not taking anyone's job!
 My current work with Earthwatch has made me interested in the civic-science aspect of environmental conservation.
 I believe that we really need to start engaging individuals who don't regularly or ever think about environmental conservation.
 I strongly believe that every individual should have the knowledge and understanding of the monetary and environmental value of our world’s ecosystems, in order to allow them to make more environmentally conscious decisions at work, in classrooms and during everyday life.
 In saying that, I would love to go back to university to study environmental conservation and urge people to make a more conscious decision to choose our environment over convenience and money.